 It’s in your mind and you just can’t figure out how to get started… So how to start a kennel?
 Well, we’re breaking it down in this blog post and truly hope you’ll come out of it full of action points.
-Breeding dogs requires knowledge, time, money and obviously, a lot of effort over years.
+Breeding dogs requires knowledge, time, money and obviously, a lot of effort over the years.

 Owning a dog as a pet is easy; you don’t need to understand canine genetics or have to be extra cautious about picking the right dam or stud.
 When wanting to start your own kennel, things become more of a challenge.
 Each choice will impact your bloodline’s future, and potentially, your kennel’s reputation.